Democrat Former Congressman Endorses Trump

-Former Florida Rep. Peter Deutsch (D) announced on Monday that he is endorsing Donald Trump for president, saying that "world peace" is the reason behind his support.
+Former Florida Democrat Rep. Peter Deutsch announced on Monday that he is endorsing Republican presidential nominee Donald Trump for president, saying that "world peace" is the reason behind his support.

-On a press call with the Trump campaign and the RNC regarding the first anniversary of Hamas's terrorist attack on Israel, Deutsch said that "I feel very comfortable today publicly announcing that I'm endorsing Donald Trump to be reelected as president.
-I'm planning on voting for him on November 5, and I take this decision very, very seriously.
+On a press call with the Trump campaign and the RNC regarding the first anniversary of Hamas' terrorist attack on Israel, Deutsch said that "I feel very comfortable today publicly announcing that I'm endorsing Donald Trump to be reelected as president.
+I'm planning on voting for him on Nov.
+5, and I take this decision very, very seriously.
 I also feel 100% comfortable with the decision."

 "By far, the driving force for me to make this decision is what I believe is the most important factor in being president, the most important job of being president, which is really world peace," Deutsch continued.